 I wanted to extend my compliments to you as the commandant.
 Your efforts and duty are way and beyond the call of duty.
 Your job is the most difficult in the academy.
 I think your wisdom is unsurpassed as to the cadets and their psychological potential reality in this difficult world.
 Please forward this message to the new president.
 If you don’t, I will.”

 The true meaning of what Oak Ridge stands for is a dying dream in America today.
 To teach our children well, both mentally and academically.
-To teach them that as one, we go no where in this world.
-But rather, if we work as a team, a well trained unit, that we can achieve our life’s goals of a better tomorrow through a safer and friendlier today.
-And that, regardless of our nationality, we, if willing to try, can be as one great world.
-That, if we take the great knowledge and wisdom that has been bestowed upon us during our time at “The Ridge,” that we can do anything.
+To teach them that we go nowhere in this world alone.
+But rather, if we work as a team, a well-trained unit, that we can achieve our life’s goals of a better tomorrow through a safer and friendlier today.
+If we take the great knowledge and wisdom that have been bestowed upon us during our time at “The Ridge,” that we can do anything.